buepro/typo3-pizpalue_distribution/Documentation/Configuration/Index.rst

 Install tool
 ============

-Consider to review the below mentioned entries in the installtool.
+Consider to review the below mentioned entries in the install tool.

 .. code-block:: php